 - They’re always living on the edge of burnout.
 They NEED a break.

-- They aren’t clear on where they are going.
+- They aren’t clear on what they are trying to accomplish.
 They need to uncover their vision.

 Take a Break

-There are a few things in this world that I am more passionate about than personal improvement.
+There are a few things in this world that I am more passionate about than helping educators resolve their burnout and regain their power.
 Boy do I love it!
-I get excited talking to people about who they want to become and writing about how they might get there.
+I get excited talking to them about why they became educators, what they want to do with that passion and how they might get there.
 I love to see people grow to believe in themselves.

 I’m just done.
-I get burnt out.
+I get run down.
 I’m overwhelmed.
 I wonder if pursuing my passion is really worth feeling this tired.
-When this happens I know that the best thing to do is to take a break.
+When this happens I know that the best thing I can do is take a break.